jdaudier/marionette-wires/README.md

 gulp
 ```

-Once that's done, open up http://localhost:9000/ in your browser.
+Once that's done, the browser will automatically launch the app at http://localhost:3000.

 ## Guide